frostid/Frost-Bot/README.md

 Can be found on telegram as [Levi](https://t.me/lipaiRobot).

-The Support group can be reached out to at [Frost Support](https://t.me/animegrupindo), where you can ask for help about [Levi](https://t.me/lipaiRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Levi Support](https://t.me/animegrupindo), where you can ask for help about [Levi](https://t.me/lipaiRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)